naorlivne/dcos-docs/1.10/installing/custom/system-requirements/index.md

 ## Bootstrap node

-1 node with 2 Cores, 16 GB RAM, 60 GB HDD.
+1 node with 2 cores, 16 GB RAM, 60 GB HDD.
 This is the node where DC/OS installation is run.
 This bootstrap node must also have:

-*   A High-availability (HA) TCP/Layer 3 load balancer, such as HAProxy, to balance the following TCP ports to all master nodes: 80, 443, 8080, 8181, 2181, 5050.
+*   A high-availability (HA) TCP/Layer 3 load balancer, such as HAProxy, to balance the following TCP ports to all master nodes: 80, 443, 8080, 8181, 2181, 5050.
 *  An unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH.
 Encrypted SSH keys are not supported.

 **Important:** The bootstrap node must be separate from your cluster nodes.